GuanLab/FastClone_GuanLab/README.md

 (Please make sure you have the slash at the end, which forces pip to install from local directory, otherwise it will run into error)

-You can also use pip to install FastClone now.
+You also can directly pip install FastClone with the command below.
 ```
 pip install fastclone-guanlab
 ```